 - 1. What are third party drug plans?
-2. What is a "co-pay'?
+2. What is a "co-pay"?
 Are all co-pays the same?
 3. What is a deductible?
 Where would you find out more information on a patient's deductible?
 4. What is a premium?
 5. Who calls insurance providers to solve any insurance related problems in the pharmacy? - 6.
 What type(s) of insurance plan problems would require the patient to call the insurance provider directly? - 7.
 Does each third-party plan cover the same professional fee?

 - 8. Does every plan pay for an unlimited "days' supply" of medications? - 9.
 Review with your preceptor how requests for changes in prescription quantity should be handled? - a.
 If the patient wants less than the amount prescribed? - b.
 If the patient wants all the refills at once? - c.
 Would your answer change depending on the type of medication? - 10.
 Discuss with your preceptor what days' supply options are available to seniors who travel south in the winter from your province.
 Can a package of prescription medication be mailed to the USA? - 11.
 How is the price for medications and the professional fee determined?
 What type of mark-up is placed on prescription medications?
 Do all drug plans pay all submitted costs, mark-ups and fees?
 Is the difference always charged to the patient? - 12.
 Do insurance plans reimburse patients for any professional services provided by pharmacists e.g. therapeutic substitution; assessment of minor ailments; prescription adaptation etc. Will insurance plans pay for prescriptions ordered by pharmacists? - 13.
 Review a third-party transmission screen and discuss with your preceptor or delegate how a difference in submission cost/fee should be handled? - 14.
 What process is followed in the pharmacy if a patient is not able to afford a medication ordered by prescription?
 If a patient refuses or declines to obtain a medication ordered by prescription is this documented?
 Is the prescriber contacted?
 What happens if the patient needs a medication, but the patient cannot afford the medications and going without the medication could cause the patient harm?
 How should a pharmacist manage this situation?
 Are pharmacy assistants or technicians required to involve the pharmacist in such a situation? - 15.
 What resources or programs are available to patients in your province to help them access medications they cannot afford, or their third-party insurance plan will not cover?
-Resources to consider include: - o Provincial diabetic supply programs - Cancer care support programs - Social services - Medication samples - o Pharmaceutical company compassionate use programs - Provincial government sponsored insurance plans for the under or non-insured individual e.g. Trillium Drug Program in Ontario, Family Pharmacare in Nova Scotia, The New Brunswick Drug Plan etc. - o Community based charities - o MS medication programs at a level appropriate for a student who has completed two out of four years of pharmacy studies.
+Resources to consider include: - o Provincial diabetic supply programs - o Cancer care medication programs - Community services - Medication samples - o Pharmaceutical company compassionate use programs - Provincial government sponsored insurance plans for the under-insured or non-insured individual e.g. Trillium Drug Program in Ontario, Family Pharmacare in Nova Scotia, The New Brunswick Drug Plan etc. - Community based charities - o MS medication programs locate and apply the medication product selection and interchangeability regulations in place for the province of the rotation (LEADER-MANAGER);